semanser/vim-outdated-plugins/README.md

 " will open and focus a vertical split and do blocking work, which some users may " find disruptive on startup let g:outdated_plugins_trigger_mode = 1

-" This line is required to check for outdated plugins on startup autocmd VimEnter * call CheckOutdatedPlugins()
 ```

 ## Screenshots